awslabs/clickstream-analytics-on-aws/docs/en/pipeline-mgmt/ingestion/configure-ingestion-endpoint.md

         * SSL Certificate: User need to select an ACM certificate corresponding to the domain name that you input.
 If there is no ACM certificate, please refer [create public certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to create it.
     * Disable HTTPS: If users choose to disable HTTPS, the ingestion server will provide HTTP endpoint.

-        !!!
-Important "Important"
+        !!! warning "Warning"

             Using HTTP protocol is not secure, because data will be sent without any encryption, and there are high risks of data being leaked or tampered during transmission.
 Please acknowledge the risk to proceed.

 * Additional Settings
     * Request path: User can input the path of ingestion endpoint to collect data, the default path is "/collect".